 In the remainder of this article we’ll work with the Raptor template based on the Arm Cortex M0 processor and walk through the first two steps above.
 In future articles, we’ll address the remaining steps.
 Clicking on a template will give you more detailed information about the SoC such as its process technology, licensing fees, maturity details and any dependencies.

-Clicking on the Configure button kicks-off the template customization and SoC request process.
+Clicking on the Configure button kicks-off the web-based configuration tool for the SoC template.
 The overall flow for that entails capturing some general information about your design, customizing your SoC core & memory, selecting peripherals from pre-integrated IP, configuring I/Os and the part’s package followed by configuring the system’s power settings.

 Right from the start, the design template shows you an estimate of the licensing cost, a per part cost estimate, the physical die size and the number of I/Os of your design.
 We’ll fill in the form as you see below and click Next.